fermyon/developer/content/cloud/support.md

 ## Engage on Discord

-As the Fermyon Cloud is currently a the preview stage, support is being provided through [Discord](https://discord.gg/P4Cx7xUbJu).
+As the Fermyon Cloud is currently in Beta, support is being provided best effort through [Discord](https://discord.gg/P4Cx7xUbJu).
 This link will take you to the **cloud** channel, which is a good place to start.

 For support related to **Spin**, **Bartholomew**, and other projects, please use the appropriate channels on Discord as well.